- What is the FSC General Assembly all about?

 - Am I allowed to vote at the GA?

 If you are an international FSC member in good standing, you will be allowed to vote.
-If not, you can still observe the proceedings without voting.
+If not, you can still observe the proceedings without voting or speaking.

 - What if I can’t attend?